armijnhemel/binaryanalysis-ng/doc/labels.md

 * encrypted :: file is encrypted
 * partially unpacked :: file has been partially unpacked
 * unpacked :: this is a label for internal use to flag that a file has already been unpacked, so it doesn't need further processing
+* anonymous :: the file is data that was stored without a name (example: a gzip payload inside a Linux kernel)

 Generic categories: